a7arora/computer-adaptive-mastery-quiz/README.md

-🌟 StarQuiz: AI-Powered Computer-Adaptive Mastery-Based Quizzing from Any PDF
+🌟 Ascend Quiz: AI-Powered Computer-Adaptive Mastery-Based Quizzing from Any PDF

-StarQuiz is a fully functional Streamlit web app that automatically generates personalized, mastery-driven quizzes from any uploaded PDF (lecture notes, textbook excerpts, etc).
+Ascend Quiz is a fully functional Streamlit web app that automatically generates personalized, mastery-driven quizzes from any uploaded PDF (lecture notes, textbook excerpts, etc).
 Built with Groq’s meta-llama/llama-4-scout-17b-16e-instruct, the app uses generative AI to create high-quality, curriculum-agnostic assessments with adaptive difficulty and real-time feedback.

-🚀 Why It Matters: The Pedagogy Behind StarQuiz
+🚀 Why It Matters: The Pedagogy Behind Ascend Quiz

-StarQuiz is more than just an AI demo — it’s grounded in proven learning science and addresses three fundamental gaps in current edtech tools:
+Ascend Quiz is more than just an AI demo — it’s grounded in proven learning science and addresses three fundamental gaps in current edtech tools:

 🧠 1.
 Mastery-Based Learning (MBL)